The Allentown Art Museum of the Lehigh Valley has the following openings:

-The Allentown Art Museum is seeking a Vice-President
+The Allentown Art Museum is an Equal Opportunity Employer.

 The Vice-President for Development and Communications is responsible for developing, implementing, managing, and evaluating the development, fundraising, and communications strategies for the Allentown Art Museum.
 The position reports to the President and CEO of the Museum and is a member of the Museum’s senior management team.
 The position is responsible for achieving the AAMLV’s fundraising goals, including efforts to build membership; individual giving; corporate and foundation giving; and governmental support.
 The position is also responsible for engaging multiple constituencies in ongoing fundraising activities as well as developing new initiatives and strategies for communications and branding.